turbot/steampipe-docs/docs/cloud/integrations/powerbi.md

 ## Create a report dashboard to analyze resources

-Power BI dashboards are built with visuals that display data.
 We'll focus here on creating a dashboard to monitor and analyze AWS services.
-To begin, click on `Transform data` from the ribbon to open the `Power Query editor` and add the data source either by clicking on `New Source` or by selecting it from under `Recent Sources`.
-Since tables from the plugins are not listed, we will create a visual for instance types per region using this query.
+To begin, click `Transform data` from the ribbon to open the `Power Query editor`, then add the data source either by clicking on `New Source` or by selecting it from under `Recent Sources`.
+Since tables from the plugins are not listed, we will create a [visual](https://powerbi.microsoft.com/en-us/power-bi-visuals/) for instance types per region that uses this query.

 ```
 = Odbc.Query("dsn=<data source name>", "select